fdilke/bewl/notes/for-sussex.md

           }
     }
 ```
-From the same class, tell if an arrow is epic:
+From the same class, a method to tell if an arrow is epic:
 ```
     final lazy val isEpic: Boolean =
       target.exists(source) {